Critical thinking I

 Play the "reporter" and follow leads

-• How does your timeline and due dates affect your research?Keep in mind that you need to follow a schedule.
+If you don't seem to find what you need, ask librarians or your teacher. - How does your timeline and due dates affect your research?Keep in mind that you need to follow a schedule.

 Work back from the due date and define stages of development,